 The Iron Condor Spread – Make a Killing With This Bird

-You might think that iron condor spread is a strange name for an option trading strategy – and indeed it is.
+You might think that iron condor spread is a strange name for an options trading strategy – and indeed it is.
 But in a way, the image it presents is well suited to the setup.
 The condor was a large prehistoric bird.
 Like any bird, it had a body and wings.
 The Iron Condor is no different.
-It is a combination of concurrent bought and written (sold) option positions which effectively has a body – the sold positions – and two wings, being the bought positions.
+It is a combination of 4 bought and written (sold) options positions that effectively has a body – the sold positions – and two wings, being the bought positions.
 The 4 positions work together to form a formidable vehicle for taking prey, or profit.

 What is An Iron Condor Spread?

 The Iron Condor Spread is really just two credit spreads combined, but facing opposite directions.
 You take out a ‘bear call spread’ (sell call options closer to the money and buy them further out, in the expectation that future price is bearish) and a ‘bull put spread’ (sell put options close to the money and buy them further out).
 The end result is a credit to your account from both sides of the trade – and the fact that you receive double the premium helps to minimize the overall risk.

 Theoretically, you are relying on the market price of the underlying stock to remain within an anticipated range for this strategy to be profitable.
 But as we shall see later, one of the beautiful things about option credit spreads is that they can be adjusted, which means that ultimately, you have an excellent chance of making a profit whatever happens.

 Because you have established a trade facing both ways, it means that by the expiration date only one of them can possibly lose.
 This would only occur if the price of the stock moved strongly and broke through the outer bought position’s strike price on either side.
 But the double credit premium works in your favor in this regard.